SlackBuffer/abzBC/Fabric/toolset/protobuf/proto.md

     protoc --go_out=. address_book.proto
     ```

+    - The `.pb.go` file is generated by compiling the `.proto` file using the protocol compiler `protoc`
+    - 字段首字母会转为大写
 ## The protocol buffer application
 - Generate `addressbook.pb.go` gives you the following useful types
     - An `AddressBook` structure with a `People` field